A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Numerical results

 \subsubsection{Modified Helmholtz BVP}

 As in the preceding example, we solve the Dirichlet BVP of the modified Helmholtz equation with $\kappa = 100$ on the domain $\Omega$, which is given by

-This domain has relatively large curvature and is difficult to be captured by a coarse grid.
+This domain has relatively large curvature and is difficult to capture with a coarse grid.
 The bounding box is taken as $[-0.7,0.7]^3$.
-Boundary condition and right-hand side are chosen such that the exact solution satisfies
+The boundary condition and right-hand side are chosen such that the exact solution satisfies

 Numerical results are summarized in \Cref{tab:3d-Diri-Hel}.
 The numerical solution is presented in \Cref{fig:hel-dir-3d}.
 One can observe that the numerical error is large on the grid $N=64$ and decreases rapidly when the grid is refined to $N=128$.
 It can be explained by the fact that the coarse grid $N=64$ may not be able to fully capture the fast changes of the boundary and cause large errors for near-interface corrections and surface interpolations.
-As the grid refines, the decrease in numerical errors matches the fourth-order accuracy, as anticipated. {The coarse grid with $N=64$ also requires more GMRES iterations to converge.
-In each iteration, the CPU time scaling is close to $\mathcal{O}(N_b)$ due to the dominance of boundary operations. }
+As the grid refines, the decrease in numerical errors matches the fourth-order accuracy, as anticipated.
+The coarse grid with $N=64$ also requires more GMRES iterations to converge.
+In each iteration, the CPU time scaling is close to $\mathcal{O}(N_b)$ due to the dominance of boundary operations.